 Troubleshooting Handshake Errors

 - System Reset: Reset the system by unplugging or turning them off.
 Begin by powering the TV and turning it on.
 Then, power the receiver and switch it on.
-Finish the process by plugging the source device and powering it on.
+Finish the process by plugging in the source device and powering it on.
 Let the system repeat the startup routine and check if the receiver works.
 If this does not solve the problem,

 - Disconnect and Reconnect: Disconnect all the components in the HDMI path.
 Connect the source directly to the TV.
 If the TV works, then the problem must be with the receiver.
 If the problem persists, then the HDMI cables could be at fault.